Putting Health at the centre of the Climate Change debate: the role of the health community

 Climate Change, Health and Nutrition

-As of March 2015 the ISU is also exploring in more detail the links between climate change, nutrition and agriculture.
+As of 2017 the ISU is exploring in more detail the links between climate change, nutrition and agriculture.
 It is understood that some of the most severe health risks from climate change will occur as a result of reduced food and nutritional security as changing temperatures and more extreme climatic conditions hit the already degraded agricultural systems which underpin our food systems.
 As a result of this, the ISU is working to help better articulate the importance of ensuring that, in a world where natural capital is increasingly degraded and under threat from climate change, agricultural production is both nutritious for human health and of benefit to the soil and ecosystem health on which agriculture depends.